philpackmohr/git-paper/git.md

 - `cd central.git` and
 - `git push origin master` (to be done with the personal repository as current directory)

-can be abbreviated by the single line `git clone --bare .\personal1 central-test.git`.
-But the new remote repository must be still registered in the personal one.
+can be abbreviated by the single line `git clone --bare .\personal1 central-repo.git`.
+But the new remote repository has to be still registered in the personal one.

 Now clone a second personal repository out of the remote one: